craftzing/laravel-postmark-notification-channel/README.md

 ["disable" the actual sending of emails](https://laravel.com/docs/9.x/mail#mail-and-local-development) during local development.

-This notification channel allows you to send Postmark Template notifications via the `mail` notification which Laravel provides out of the box.
+This notification channel allows you to send Postmark Template notifications via the `mail` notification channel which Laravel provides out of the box.
 That way, you can still use the actual Postmark Template locally, but it will be handled by the Laravel mailer instead of the Postmark API.

 Let's consider the following scenario: you've configured your local environment to handle emails with [MailHog](https://github.com/mailhog/MailHog).
 If you want your Postmark Template notifications to be handled by